Lee Un-ju: 2021 Busan mayoral election

 Lee contested PPP preselection on 4 March 2021, but lost to the former MP for Suyeong Park Hyung-joon and the former Deputy Mayor Park Seong-hun.

 Public orientation

 Formerly, Lee positioned herself as a centrist.
 She is now considered part of the Korean far-right, supporting a market economy, a stronger security policy, and holding a conservative outlook on issues such as immigration.
 However, she considers herself as centre-right liberal.

 Economy

 Lee is a capitalist who supports market economy and opposes the increase of minimum wages and pro-labour policies.
 She criticised President Moon's economic policy as socialism, and stated that "the US is enjoying prosperity due to capitalism".
 She does not oppose economic democracy but says that "leftists have ruined its original meaning".

-Lee was widely criticised after she called school canteen cooks as "cooking moms".
+Lee was widely criticised after she called school canteen cooks "cooking moms".

 Immigration

 Lee denounced the Yemeni refugees on Jeju Island as "impostors seeking jobs and money" and opposes them.
 She said, "South Korean conservatives must ensure the view towards immigration policy".
 She wants to reduce the number of foreign workers and mentioned that the government should prioritise locals.
 Lee also advocates for harsher policy for illegal immigrants.